 My Writing Process consists of four questions, four answers.
 Here’s my version:

 My current work in process is an as yet untitled novel set in Edinburgh and Bedford.
 It tells the story of a family in the grips of Huntington’s Disease, an inherited and fatal neurological illness.
 The story is told by Claire in Edinburgh and Nina in Bedford, and one of them is lying…

 How does my work differ from others of its genre?

 Every writer has their own ‘voice’.
 If you read a lot of crime fiction you can tell if an anonymous page of text is Elizabeth George, or Ruth Rendell, or someone you’ve never read before.

 What I do is tell the story from right inside the heads of the people who are involved in it.
 The action itself is very much secondary to the feelings and reactions of the characters, so the reader really gets to know these people and cares about what happens to them.
 My biggest compliment was when someone told me they had cried while reading The Paradise Trees.

 Why do I write what I do?

 Because it’s fun!
 I realized how much I enjoyed writing when I was in the Brownies, and I’ve never really stopped since then.
-So I’m very grateful to Legend Press for publishing my two completed novels.
-I find it hard to complete novels, even when they’re ‘finished’ it’s so easy to have another idea for the plot, and it’s fascinating to watch the text change when you put the new part in.
-Soon now Lauren my editor’s going to say, ‘Okay, that’s it finished.’
-And I’ll never be able to change The Cold Cold Sea again.
-Black day.
+Problem is, I find it hard to complete novels, even when they’re ‘finished’ it’s so easy to have another idea for the plot, and it’s fascinating to watch the text change when you put the new part in.

 How does your writing process work?